 The inhabitants of Russia are quite diverse.
 Most are ethnic Russians, but there also are more than 120 other ethnic groups present, speaking many languages and following disparate religious and cultural traditions.

 Because of its size, Russia presents a drastically different atmosphere depending on your location.
 Most of the country has a continental climate with distinct periods of warm and cold weather that increases as you travel east.
 Temperatures for Moscow and St. Petersburg range from highs of 32°C in the summer to lows of -8°C in the winter.

 LANGUAGE in Russia

 Russian is main language across Russia.
 Many younger, educated Russians and those working in the service industry know enough English to have a basic conversation, but generally speaking, little English is spoken amongst the locals.

 CURRENCY in Russia

 Coins are issued in 1, 5, 10, and 50 kopek and 1, 2, 5, and 10 ruble denominations.
 Banknotes come in RUB5, RUB10, RUB50, RUB100, RUB200, RUB500, RUB1000, RUB2000, and RUB5000 denominations, with the recently-introduced 200- and 2000-ruble notes currently being extremely rare.

-Russian law forbids payments not in rubles.
+Russian law forbids payments, not in rubles.
 Currency exchange offices (called bureaus in Saint Petersburg) are common throughout Russia.
 Banks and small currency exchange bureaus offer very good rates; hotels are generally expensive and thus not recommended.
-You need to show your passport at banks.
+You need to show your passport to banks.

 FOOD in Russia